 - Trade debtors need to be assessed for collectability;

-- Disallowed assets as listed in section 2 Minimum Financial Requirements need to be deducted.
+- Disallowed assets as listed in the Minimum Financial Requirements need to be deducted.